Biographies Characteristics Analysis

 Source: liter.kz

-- The development of technology, of course, could not but affect the appearance of a modern student.
-Abstracts are now written exclusively on a computer and using the Internet, equations are solved on advanced phone applications, and schedules and cheat sheets are transmitted via WhatsApp and VKontakte.
+— The development of technology, of course, could not but affect the appearance of a modern schoolchild.
+Abstracts are now written exclusively on a computer and using the Internet, equations are solved using advanced phone applications, and schedules and cheat sheets are transmitted via WhatsApp and VKontakte.
 This could not but affect the health of children: many of them, before reaching the age of 17, already have problems with vision or posture.

 What can you say about modern and Soviet schoolchildren?